 BackWordz – Veracity

-I was initially concerned when I heard BackWordz’s debut album was going to be 18 tracks long, but for the most part I feel they pulled it off.
-This is a hard hitting nu-metal album that explores many political issues from the view point of Anarcho-Capitalism.
+I was initially concerned when I heard BackWordz’s debut album was going to be 18 tracks long, but for the most part, I feel they pulled it off.
+This is a hard-hitting nu-metal album that explores many political issues from the viewpoint of Anarcho-Capitalism.
 I still don’t like the track “Statism” as I find the lyrics very cheesy and I felt “So To Speak” added absolutely nothing to the album.
 I’m also pretty disappointed the song “Grindstone” didn’t make it onto the album as I feel that’s BackWordz’s best track.

-At The Drive In – in•ter a•li•a
+At The Drive-In – in•ter a•li•a

 I was pretty pumped for this album since it was announced.
-At the Drive In is the band that got me into the post hardcore genre and I’d say Relationship of Command is one of my all time favorite albums. in•ter a•li•a might not be what fans were expecting, nor is it on the same level as Relationship of Command or In/Casino/Out, but it’s still a wild rock ‘n’ roll ride from start to finish and I certainly enjoyed it.
+At the Drive-In is the band that got me into the post-hardcore genre and I’d say Relationship of Command is one of my all-time favorite albums. in•ter a•li•a might not be what fans were expecting, nor is it on the same level as Relationship of Command or In/Casino/Out, but it’s still a wild rock ‘n’ roll ride from start to finish and I certainly enjoyed it.

 Body Thief – Speak In Hibernation

 Although this album came out in 2015, the band just dropped a music video for one of the tracks that features on this album.
-Body Thief manage to blend the emotionally driven spoken word style of La Dispute with the funk-post hardcore styling of Dance Gavin Dance to create something truly unique.
+Body Thief manages to blend the emotionally driven spoken word style of La Dispute with the funk-post hardcore styling of Dance Gavin Dance to create something truly unique.